Team-1-414/team-1.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).

-## Continuous Integration

-## Community Feedback

-## Developmental Progress

-## Deployment

 ## Team

 <a href = "https://docs.google.com/document/d/1SxHmUM0TabvZTdlGjk9RQn5Vs0THKnciOy4t1PnJ_zg/edit?usp=sharing">Team Contract</a>

-Manoa Exchange is designed, implemented, and maintained by .
+Manoa Exchange is designed, implemented, and maintained by [Josiah Kila](https://josiahkila.github.io), .

 _[Back to top](#important-links)_
+,